aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 }
 ```

-Next, we're going to define a method `#updateMarkers`.
+Next, we're going to define an instance method `updateMarkers()`.
 Start with just a simple `console.log`

 ```javascript
 class MarkerManager {